 Review of reports submitted by the Sovereign Nation to HCA.

-Review of any documents related to the services provided pursuant to this Agreement submitted from the Sovereign Nation’s federal Single Audit Act audit, provided that such documents will not be subject to public disclosure if the Sovereign Nation has opted out of making the Single Audit Report publicly available as permitted by .
+Review of any documents related to the services provided pursuant to this Agreement submitted from the Sovereign Nation’s federal Single Audit Act audit, provided that such documents will not be subject to public disclosure if the Sovereign Nation has opted out of making the Single Audit Report publicly available as permitted by 2 CFR § 200.512(b)(2).

 A biennial review of programs covered by this Agreement by conducting a review of documents submitted by the Sovereign Nation.